vscosousa/LAPR5_3DC_G15/docs/sprint_A/us_5.1.11/readme.md

 - Admins can search patient profiles by various attributes, including name, email, date of birth, or medical record number.
 - The system displays search results in a list view with key patient information (name, email, date of birth).
-- Admins can select a profile from the list to view, edit, or delete the patient record..
+- Admins can select a profile from the list to view, edit, or delete the patient record.
 - The search results are paginated, and filters are available to refine the search results.